Gather Here. Go Far

 • Dr. Justin McBride, Faculty Member

-• Dr. Tiffanie Hardbarger, Faculty Member
+• Dr. Tiffany Hardbarger, Faculty Member

-• Dr. Farina King, Faculty Member
+• Dr. Jeromy Miller, Faculty Member

 • Dr. Kimberly Lee, Faculty Member

-• Dr. Alissa Baker, Faculty Member
+• Dr. Johnny Kirk, Faculty Member

 • Dr. Pamela Louderback, Faculty Member